 “But what about something like Bioshock?” someone said at DiGRA-FDG, “You’re always exploring there.”
 Sure, you’re exploring the city of Rapture and such, but that’s not the focus of the game.
 The focus is, generally, to not die or to meet changing objectives.
 Similarly, I think that The Witness may be too puzzle-orientated to qualify.
 I think focus on exploration (and lack of combat to distract from that) is an important distinction of the ‘walking simulator’ genre as it stands, so I suggest the following redefinition of the genre:

-– Focus on exploration of an environment and narrative
+– Focus on exploration of an environment and/or narrative

 – Feature environmental storytelling

 – Have no combat (excepting cutscenes; the player might be injured, etc., but cannot fight back)

 – Have no fail-state (i.e. no capacity for player death as a result of their actions excepting incidents unavoidable in the game’s design)

 I expect this will need tweaking, but it should be flexible in any case; there’s always games that don’t fit neatly into any one genre.

 Granted, to accept and utilise this definition would be something of a spoiler regarding combat— [highlight whitespace for spoilers] Gone Home would be a very different game if you knew from the beginning that you weren’t going to find a murderer in the basement.